 Below I’ll give you a run down of our stay.
-In this travel guide to Cabo de la Vela, you will learn how to get there, accommodations, and what to do while you visit Cabo de la Vela.
+In this travel guide to Cabo de la Vela, you will learn how to get there, accommodations, and what to do when you visit Cabo de la Vela.

 How to Get to Cabo de la Vela

-Getting to Riohacha
+How to Get to Riohacha

 Getting to Cabo de la Vela from Riohacha

 - You will need to take a collective taxi from Riohacha to Uribia.
 You can get the collective taxis from Round Point (a short taxi or moto ride from the terminal in Riohacha) to Uribia.
 The cost should be 15,000 pesos a person.